firaswehbe/2015_CDSI_RC_Challenge/Instructions.md

 analysis pipeline, then you can run tentative reports of the progress at any point during your data capture.

+### Test with Dummy Data and Develop Survey Invitation Text

+Test your project by creating a few dummy records in the `Participant Roster` form simulating how it would appear once you start updating it using data from the Master Project.
+Make sure you have access to some email you provide in some of those dummy records so you can preview how the survey invitations and the custom surveys (including names and secretphrases) would look like.

+It's a good idea to develop and save somewhere the text you want to use in the survey invitation emails that go out.
+Note that you can also use piping in those personalized emails.

 ## Entering the Roster and Keeping it Current

-To send your survey to everyone who wants to participate in this challenge, you will need to find a way to copy all the records in The Master Projects with those in Your Local Project.
-Others may join after you have started, so you will also need to find a way synchronize those two lists going forward.
+To send your survey to everyone who wants to participate in this challenge, you will need to find a way to copy all the records in The Master Projects with into Your Local Project.
+Others may join after you have started, so you will also need to find a way to synchronize those two lists going forward.

 **Option 1**
-You can always do it by hand, since you have read access via the browser interface to the Master Project.
+You can always do it by hand, since you have read-access via the browser interface to the Master Project.
 This might be tedious if too many people participate.

 **Option 2**
 You can also use the import/export modules.
 In the template I created, I lined up the variable names in the `Participant Roster` form with the relevant subset of variables in the Master Project.
-So a simple export (of those variables only
-- see above) from the Master Project and the subsequent import of that spreadsheet into Your Local Project should do the trick.
+So a simple export of those variables (see above) from the Master Project and the subsequent import of that spreadsheet into Your Local Project should do the trick.
 Note that if the records exists, REDCap will simply ignore them during the bulk import unless the values have changed for some reason.
+That will make it convenient for you to simply download and upload without worrying about what's been there before.

 **Option 3**
 You can use the API.
 There is ample documentation in REDCap on how to use that.
 Request an API token from within Your Local Project and one of the superusers of that instance will grant it to you.
-You can then use it in any programming language to access it via https.
-Note that the api subdirectory, like the REDCap instance at NU, requires VPN access if you're off campus.
+You can then use the token in any programming language to interact with REDCap.
+Note that the api subdirectory on the webserver, like access to REDCap itself at NU, requires VPN access if you're off campus.

 ### Setting the Record ID to not be automatically numbered

 Since a `record_id` variable is canonically required in every REDCap project and an associated value is required for every record, you will need to either auto-generate one or rely on a `record_id` value set elsewhere.

-The latter is the easier option if you rely on the value assigned to the records in The Master Project.
+The latter is the easier option if you rely on the values assigned to `record_id` in The Master Project.

 Disable auto-numbering from the **Project Set up** and you should see the